 • Email works too: email@example.com

 Do you want access to certain doctors, a medical group or hospital?
-If your doc is affiliated with Cedars-Sinai or UCLA, for example, you’ll want a Medicare plan you can use with those doctors.
-For folks who need a stand-alone Prescription Drug Plan, I’ll provide a free resource to help you figure which plans have the lowest estimated annual costs depending on the specific prescription drugs you take.
+If your doc is affiliated with Cedars-Sinai or UCLA, for example, you’ll want to know your options for coverage that works with those doctors.

 Timing is everything in Medicare:

 - New to Medicare?
-The best time for us to begin a conversation is between 6 months and 3 months before your 65th birthday.
+The best time for us to begin a conversation is about 12 months before your 65th birthday.
 That way there is plenty of time, and no need to rush into anything.

 - Receiving SSDI?
-(Social Security Disability Insurance) Folks who have received 24 months of SSDI payments qualify for Medicare.
+(Social Security Disability Insurance) Folks who have received 24 months of SSDI payments may qualify for Medicare, regardless of age.

 - Over 65 and covered in a group plan or COBRA?
 Your enrollment window varies, depending on various factors including whether or not your Part A and B are active.

 For current Medicare beneficiaries, during the Annual Election Period from October 15 through December 7 you can change or terminate your Medicare Advantage or PDP (Prescription Drug Plan).
-Folks enrolled in a Medigap plan can change carriers, guaranteed issue (no health questions), during the 30 days following their birthday each year.
+California residents currently enrolled in a Medicare Supplement Plan plan can change carriers, no health questions asked, during the 30 days following their birthday each year.

 - Your Guide to Medicare’s Preventive Services